drdna/StarshipElements/UsingIGV.md

 ![SelectExpand](/screenshots/SelectExpand.png)

 8. Now you should be able to see all of the relevant features on the chromosome.
-Here, we are only interested in exploring features surrounding starship flanks and these are labeled with key starship identifiers (GenomeID_chromosome_start_end).
+Here, we are only interested in exploring features surrounding starship flanks and these are labeled with key starship identifiers (GenomeID_chromosome_start_end_flank).
 These are shown with arrows in the figure below:

 ![FindFeatures2](/screenshots/FindFeatures2.png)